 We love having kids come to our office for their first dental visit.
-Both Dr. Garrison’s and the support team are trained in seeing children.
-We see children of all ages.
-Three years old is a good time for a First Visit.
+Both Drs.
+Garrison and the support team are trained in seeing children of all ages.
+Three years is an appropriate age for a first visit.

 First Visit Tips